BIAPT/awareness-perturbation-complexity-index/experiments/create_a_quantitative_index_of_dynamic_reconfiguration/create_rough_dpli_contrast_indexes/README.md

 ## dPLI Contrast Matrix
 These matrix are used for the fourth version of the dpli-dri in which we have an equivalent formula than before, but with a contrast instead of a similarity.

+The contrast matrix is 1 - the similarity matrix.
+Which gives us:
+`contrast_matrix = abs(matrix1 - matrix2)`.

+We have everyone here except WSAS17.

 ### WSAS02
 ![WSAS02 dpli Contrast Matrix at Alpha](./.figure/WSAS02_alpha_contrast_dpli.png)